SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 helpcontent:
 - label: managing-permissions
   title: Managing permissions
-  content: "Permissions define what a user is allowed to do in Cumulocity IoT applications.
+  content: "Permissions define what a user is allowed to do in Cumulocity IoT web apps.
 To manage permissions more easily, they are grouped into so-called 'roles'.
 Every user can be associated with a number of roles, adding up permissions of the user.

   In the **Global roles** tab you can find the roles which grant permissions on a general level.
 There are several global roles pre-defined (which may serve as a template), but you can define your own according to your needs.